jen-Ya/commitgpt/README.md

 Sends git log and git diff summaries to chatgpt, along with an optional hint for the commit message and proposes 3 commit messages.
 You can chose one of the proposed messages or continue the chat to get other proposals.

+Small and hackable vanilla Python script, without any package dependencies.

+The only requirement is a OpenAI API key.

 **Install**

 Save anywhere in PATH, make it executable, add your api key as `OPENAI_API_KEY` env variable.